camschilling/EvalCdcDataGovJson/README.md

 The `summary.csv` file is a summary of relevant attributes from the `metadetail.csv` file and is an optional output file.

+**Disclaimer:** All metrics produced are to be considered proxies and should be refined for use as working operational definitions.

 ## Execution
 After cloning this respository, executing this module should look like running a python file such as:
 ```